miresa-dev/miresa-srv/README.md

 ## Support

-If you need support, you can open a GitHub discussion, send a message on [Gitter](https://matrix.to/#/#miresa:gitter.im), or send us an email.
+If you need support, you can open a GitHub discussion, ask on the [Matrix](https://matrix.to/#/#miresa:matrix.org) server, or send us an email.

 ## Roadmap